BenoitFreslon/Vibration/README.md

 # Installation

-Copy and Postethe entire `Vibration` folder in your Unity3D `Assets` folder.
+Copy and Postethe entire `Vibration` folder in your Unity3D `Assets` folder or download and import the Vibration.unitypackage file.

 # Use